MikeyBurkman/ts-example/README.md

 ### Re-building
 - If you're using Atom (or another editor) with the correct TypeScript plugin, new JS files should be compiled and added to the `dist` folder automatically.
 - You can manually rebuild by running `npm install` again.
-- (This app currently has some basic support for front-end stuff like Jade and CSS.
-Any changes to these files will require running doing a manual rebuild.)